Josh-Wickens/fr-drf-api/README.md

 ## Fix for dj-rest-auth bug

-- There is a bug in dj-rest-auth that doesnt allow users to log out here is the solution:
+- There is a bug in dj-rest-auth that doesn't allow users to log out, here is the solution:

 1. In fr_drf/views import JWT_AUTH from settings.py